girish1729/multichat/README.md

 If you would like to download the code and try it for yourself:

 1. Clone the repo: `git clone https://github.com/girish1729/multichat`
-2. Install packages: `npm install`
+2. Install packages: `./installnpm`
-3. Change out auth credentials in auth.js
+3. Launch: `npm start`
-4. Launch: `npm start`
+4. Launch all chat servers: `./startall`
-5. Visit in your browser at: `http://localhost:8011`
+5. Visit in your browser at: `http://localhost:8055`

 ## Dscription